Top 5 Health & Nutrition Benefits of Maca Root

-During the time that the Incas controlled the Andes region, maca root was considered such a potent and valuable herb that its use was restricted to the royal court and the imperial family.
+During the time that the Incas controlled the Andes region, the maca root herb was considered to be so potent and valuable that its use was restricted to the royal court and the imperial family.

 Later maca was imported to Spain and was used at court by the royals for its nutritious qualities, such as its high amino acid content, and for energy-boosting properties until eventually the knowledge of its health benefits and its use was lost.

 There are a number of uses for maca root today and several means of preparation for consumption.
 The traditional methods are to cook the fresh or raw root, either by boiling and mashing to produce a thick sweetish liquid or by roasting it.

 Raw maca has thick fibers and goitrogen content (compounds that can affect thyroid function), which tends to cause gastric disturbances if eaten.
 It can be fermented and used to make beer or dried and mixed with porridge and grains.
 It is also used in flour production and baking.
 There is even a freeze-dried Maca juice available.
 Its leaves can also be cooked or put raw into salads.